REVRBE/imgui-cheat-loader/README.md

   ✅ Medium protection against SQL injection

   ❌ PHP script that is scheduled to run every 5 minutes for example, to update every user of rank VIP with vip_end_time value of NULL to 1 month subscription (will probably also make it able to handle longer subscriptions)

+  ❌ Also need to automate removal of rank VIP when sub counter runs out.

   ❌ Add more customizations to the UI